 Problems with the umbilical cord are more common in breech babies delivered vaginally and vaginal delivery of multiples.

-For a free legal consultation with a distracted driving accidents lawyer serving Upper Arlington, call (614) 538-1116
+For a free legal consultation with a distracted driving accident attorney in Upper Arlington, call (614) 538-1116

 Understanding the Dangers of Umbilical Cord Compressions

 When an umbilical cord is compressed for a short time, there may be few, if any, lasting effects.
 This is why taking immediate action is vital.
 When the cord compression lasts longer, and the baby goes without vital oxygen and blood for a longer period of time, the risks increase dramatically.
 Cord compression can cause lifelong injuries, including:

 Umbilical cord compression is a common cause of stillbirth, as well.

 When a doctor monitors the baby’s heart rate and spots the signs of umbilical cord compression, they can take action to deliver the baby, preventing extensive brain damage and death.

 Upper Arlington Distracted Driving Accident Attorney (614) 538-1116